cdevents/spec/README.md

 We believe that using integrations based on point-to-point communication will create a system that will:

-* Not scale - when trying to add new consumers or senders each tools have to make an update
+* Not scale - when trying to add new consumers or producers each tool have to make an update
 * Create a coupled architecture - using point-to-point communication creates a tightly intertwined architecture difficult to expand and monitor.